antrea-io/antrea/docs/multicast-guide.md

 Configuration option `multicastInterfaces` is not supported with encap mode.
 Multicast packets in encap mode are SNATed and forwarded to the transport interface only.

+### Maximum number of receiver groups on one Node

+A Linux host limits the maximum number of multicast groups it can subscribe to;
+the default number is 20.
+The limit can be changed by setting [/proc/sys/net/ipv4/igmp_max_memberships](https://sysctl-explorer.net/net/ipv4/igmp_max_memberships/).
+Users are responsible for changing the limit if Pods on the Node are expected to join more than 20 groups.

 ### Traffic in local network control block